 ARMit1 - Vehicles, including UTVs, will not be driven up or down stream channels when in transit to or from project sites.

 ARMit2 - Equipment will avoid wetland areas with standing water or saturated soils, to the extent practical.
+Equipment will avoid irrigation and other wells (see Figure H1).

 ARMit3 - Apply pesticides only to areas outside of high water mark along watercourses.